TITLE Assistant Teacher

 Experience: With a minimum of 60 hours of college credit as described in the Education section, no working experience is required; two years of experience working in a program with young children and their families are required if the educational preparation is a high school diploma.

-Skills An understanding of early childhood growth and development is required, as well as the ability to apply this understanding to appropriate activities.
+Skills: An understanding of early childhood growth and development is required, as well as the ability to apply this understanding to appropriate activities.
 Must be able to instruct adults by role modeling in interactions with children and their families.
 Must be able to oversee individual children and a small group of children simultaneously, possess effective interpersonal skills, and have a general knowledge of nutrition, health, and first aid.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 ESSENTIAL DUTIES AND RESPONSIBILITIES